ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-3.md

 });
 ```

 Now inside our “tweets.ejs” template, we can reference the variable “tweets” to get our results array.
-Let’s go into our “tweets.ejs” template and loop through our results much like we did in our homepage route.
+Let's go into our “tweets.ejs” template and loop through our results much like we did in our homepage route.

 EJS is a template engine that allows us to run javascript code in HTML files.
 So an EJS file is really just an HTML file that has a special syntax that lets us run javascript code in our template.
-I’m going to write a for loop in EJS below and explain it after.
+I'm going to write a for loop in EJS below and explain it after.

 ```ejs
 <% for(var i = 0; i < tweets.length; i++) { %>